Many kinds of plastic bottles and containers (such as takeaway food containers) can be recycled via your household recycling bin.

-Plastic bottles and containers are made from natural resources such as crude oil, natural gas and coal.
+If purchasing plastic bottles and containers is not avoidable, recycling them will ensure the materials are used again to make new products, instead of being wasted in landfill.
 Most plastic is not biodegradable and will persist in the environment for hundreds of years.

 A triangle with a number inside (1 to 7) stamped on a plastic container or bottle is called a Plastic Identification Code.

 This code identifies the type of plastic used to make the product.
 It is not a recycling label and it does not mean the item can be recycled.

 People often confuse the Plastic Identification Code for the global recycling symbol (Mobius Loop), which looks like three chasing arrows.